Citroen C5 Aircross Hybrid performance, engine & top speed

 Straight-line performance is good and the surge of torque from the electric motor when the battery is charged makes the C5 Aircross Hybrid feel faster than its official 0-62mph time of 8.7 seconds would suggest.
 Top speed is 140mph, which will be of interest only if you're a frequent visitor to German Autobahns.

-The C5 Hybrid is quite a heavy car and Citroen's efforts to make it ride smoothly (see above) mean it can't offer the sharpest of responses when tackling a twisty country road.
-The sprightly MINI Countryman hybrid is far more accomplished in this regard, and even the Citroen's close cousin the Peugeot 3008 Hybrid makes a better effort.
+The C5 Hybrid is quite a heavy car and Citroen's efforts to make it ride smoothly (see above) mean it doesn't offer the sharpest responses when tackling a twisty road.
+The sprightly MINI Countryman hybrid is far more accomplished in this regard, and even the C5's close cousin the Peugeot 3008 Hybrid makes a better effort.